 2. Avoid drinking sodas, juices, and any other sugary drinks.
 Instead, grab a glass of water.

 3. If you don’t like the taste of water, just add a bit of flavor to help you drink more.
-Try making infused waters by adding pieces of strawberry, orange or lemon to make it tasty.
+Try making infused waters by adding pieces of fruits such as strawberry, orange or lemon to make it tasty.